ByteReader#

 Returns a newly-allocated copy of the current data position if at least

-bytes are left and updates the current position.
-Free withfree()
+sizebytes are left and updates the current position.
+Free withfree()when no longer needed.

 Free-function: g_free